All Episodes

 I wonder what percentage of all medical costs are for people over 80.

-But if we're going to start demonizing people, let's go to the people who are actually spending the most money on health care, and that's the elderly.
+But if we're going to start demonizing people, let's go to the people who are actually spending the most money on healthcare, and that's the elderly.

-And this is the to the Kennedy bill.
+And this is the Kennedy bill.

 Now they're negotiating in there to have some input in it.